paulwilcox/fluent-data/readMe.md

 ## Announcement(s)

-Breaking change, hence the major tick in semver.
+Version 2.0.0 has a breaking change, hence the major tick in semver.
 This is for the reduce function.
 New syntax is shown in the example below and [here](https://github.com/paulwilcox/fluent-data/wiki/Reducing).
 This new syntax makes under-the-hood code much more straigtforward, and allows more flexibility in the input parameters.
 For instance, I added the capacity to output p-value to correlation output (see [here](https://github.com/paulwilcox/fluent-data/wiki/Reducing#Built-In-Reducers)).
 I could not make this happen using the old syntax.

+Version 2.1.0 adds non-production code (see scratch.js).
+Basically, I'm preparing to develop multiple-regression functionality.
+In doing so, I'm adding matrix algebra capabilities.
+So some of [the future](https://github.com/paulwilcox/fluent-data/wiki/The-Future) is coming sooner than expected.

+## Summary

-## Summary Manipulate datasets by chaining methods.
+Manipulate datasets by chaining methods.
 Includes capacity to map, filter, sort, group, reduce, and merge data.

 `fluent-data` works like many of the methods on `Array.prototype`.
 However, fluent-data makes it much easier to work with arrays when their elements are objects.
 It also includes methods simply not available on `Array.prototype`.